Zen 3: Zen 3+

 Zen 3+ is the codename for a refresh of the Zen 3 microarchitecture, which focuses on power efficiency improvements.
 It was released in April 2022 with the Ryzen 6000 series of mobile processors.

 Features and improvements

 Zen 3+ has 50 new or enhanced power management features over Zen 3, and also provides an adaptive power management framework, as well as new deep sleep states.
 Altogether, this brings improvements to efficiency both during idle, and when under load, with up to 30% performance-per-watt increase over Zen 3, as well as longer battery life.

 IPC is identical to that of Zen 3; the performance improvements of Ryzen 6000 over Ryzen 5000 mobile processors stem from it having a higher efficiency (hence more performance in power-constrained form factors like laptops), as well as the increased clock speeds from being built on the smaller TSMC N6 node.

 The Rembrandt implementation of Zen 3+ also has support for DDR5 and LPDDR5 memory.

+iGPU of Zen 3+ can support AV1 hardware decoding.

 Products

+Warhol (Cancelled)

+In mid-2020, reports indicated that AMD was preparing a refreshed lineup of Zen 3-based desktop AM4 processors, codenamed “Warhol.”
+This family was widely expected to be launched as the Ryzen 6000 series for desktops and to serve as the direct successor to “Vermeer,” the original Zen 3 Ryzen CPUs.
+According to a leaked internal roadmap, Zen 3+ (Warhol) appeared to position as an intermediate step between Zen 3 (Vermeer) and the next major architecture, Zen 4 (Raphael).

+Warhol was described as a modest architectural refresh rather than a full redesign with main enhancements centered on transitioning from TSMC’s 7 nm process, to the more efficient TSMC 6 nm (N6) node.
+While N6 does not introduce major architectural changes, it offers better transistor density and improved power characteristics.
+As a result, Warhol series was expected to deliver incremental gains in performance—similar in scale to AMD’s earlier Zen+ refresh (Pinnacle Ridge, released as the Ryzen 2000 series), which provided refined performance without altering the core microarchitecture.

+However it was reported that AMD ultimately cancelled the Warhol lineup.
+Multiple factors likely contributed to this decision.
+The 2020–2023 global chip shortage placed immense strain on foundry capacity worldwide, including TSMC’s ability to satisfy the demand for its 7 nm and 6 nm nodes.
+AMD decided to focus its resources toward the next major architectural leap: Zen 4 (Raphael), built on TSMC’s 5 nm process.
+This effectively ended the development of Warhol in favor of the arrival of AMD’s next major CPU lineup.